Thor 2 box office: The Avengers bump not enough to propel Thor into ‘super man’ territory

 Nov.
-10, '13, update: Directed by Alan Taylor and starring Chris Hemsworth, Thor 2 – officially Thor: The Dark World – debuted in the U.S. and Canada on Friday, Nov.
-7, '13, collecting an estimated $31.63 million from 3,841 sites, according to figures found at Boxofficemojo.com.
+10 update: Directed by Alan Taylor and starring Chris Hemsworth, Thor 2 – officially Thor: The Dark World – debuted in North America (U.S. and Canada only) on Friday, Nov.
+7, collecting an estimated $31.6 million from 3,841 sites, according to figures found at boxofficemojo.com.
 That amount includes an estimated $7.1 million from Thursday evening and Friday midnight shows.
-Note: More than 3,100 North American theaters are showing Thor 2 in 3D.
+Note: More than 3,100 theaters are showing Thor 2 in 3D.

 Official weekend box office estimates will be released on Sunday morning.
 Weekend box office actuals come out on Monday.